stakater/StakaterPlatform/README.md

 5. Ensure that correct context is set for kubectl & helm.
 6. run `make configure`, this will make all required substitutions based on configuration variables in the repository.
 When prompted commit those changes.
 7. Once changes are committed, run `make deploy` this will deploy StakaterPlatform on your cluster(Estimated time: 5-10 minutes). :confetti_ball: :confetti_ball:
+8. Visit `https://forecastle-control.YOURDOMAINNAME` and you'll be able to view all applications deployed by StakaterPlatform.

 **Note:** Since `variables.config` file and `configs/` directory contains private information those files are not being tracked in git and won't/shouldn't be committed.
 In case you wan't to commit those changes run `make track-secrets`.